quixio/quix-streams/docs/groupby.md

 > NOTE: storing/performing aggregations like this requires using [a state store](./processing.md#using-state-store) or [windowing](./windowing.md).

-### Message Structure Problems
+### Problematic Message Keys

 Unfortunately, the results won't be what you expect with the current message format.

-If you had two consumers, one consumer might get all messages related to `store_4`, while the other gets `store_2`, due to the way Kafka divides partitions across consumers (remembering that matching keys end up on the same partition).
+If you had two consumers, one consumer might process all messages related to `store_4`, while the other processes `store_2`, due to the way Kafka divides partitions across consumers (matching keys end up on the same partition).

+Since these consumers don't share any state between each other, we have a problem.

-Basically, your totals right now are **actually**:
+Basically, your the totals per consumer are **actually**:

 - _total quantity per store_ (which ignores `item` name)

-NOT the desired:
+which is NOT the desired:

 -  _total quantity per item_ (which ignores `store_id`).